AppleHair/HankPsychPort/README.md

 ## A Special Thanks To The Psych Engine Devs

-(writen in 2022) As a person who worked on a serious project (this one) with psych
+(written in 2022) As a person who worked on a serious project (this one) with psych
 engine and saw it evolve throughout this year(2021-2022), I have a lot of respect for the people who work on psych engine and I know for certain that this port wouldn't have been the same without all of the features that have been added and without the Lua API that was